 Connecticut might be a beautiful place to live, but it’s an expensive place to die.
 Whether you’re a resident of the state, or you just own property here, it’s likely that your estate is going to owe the state some money.

-Estate tax in Connecticut isn’t just for the top 1%.
+Connecticut Estate Tax Laws affect more than just for the top 1%.
 It affects small businesses, even family owned ones.
 On top of that, Connecticut also levies a state gift tax that could impact your ability to give your business to your family.
 Balancing these two different taxes, along with handling an extremely expensive probate process, involves careful estate planning.

 To start, it’s important to know that the state of Connecticut’s cut-off for estate tax is less than half of the federal limit, at $2 million.
 This tax applies to all Connecticut residents as well as anyone who owns property — including businesses — in the state.
 The taxable estate is based on the total amount of the individual’s gross federal estate, plus any taxable gifts.